-Dogon Granary Lock (Bò dágá) Crocodile shape
+Dogon Granary Door Lock (Bò dágá) Crocodile shape

 This captivating Dogon granary lock, crafted from aged wood, embodies the artistic traditions and symbolic language of the Dogon people of Mali.
 Shaped in the form of a powerful crocodile, this lock transcends its utilitarian purpose and serves as a window into the Dogon belief system.